 The Guppy Gravid Spot Darkens and Enlarges

-Although the guppy gravid spot - a dark spot near the anus at the back of the abdomen under the tail - will darken and enlarge in pregnant females and continue to do so until she gives birth.
+The guppy gravid spot is a dark triangular spot near the anus at the back of the abdomen under the tail.
+This spot will darken and enlarge in pregnant females and continue to do so until she gives birth.

 Your Guppy Will Grow Larger and More Boxy